mobify/workshop--adaptivejs-site-1x/README.md

 Start with the HTML definition for the page in the template file.
 Then in the view file, select the elements on the desktop site to add to the template.

-1. In Terminal, enter the following command to start the preview:
+1. In Terminal, ensure you are in your `workshop--adaptivejs-site` directory.
+There, enter the following command to start the preview:

     ```
     grunt preview